kscottz/ColorBlind/README.md

 ColorBlind
 ==========

 Playing around with color remapping to simulate color blindness.
 This script takes in the input image and remaps the colors to simulate how the image would look if you had a particular type of color blindness.
+This is not quite ready for action as I am not sure the print scanned well, or the conversion values used were valid.
+I cribbed some remapping values from [here](https://github.com/emarc/Chrometric). *This is slightly half baked as this kind of stuff should be done in HSV as RGB blows out the color in the white areas of the image.
+Maybe I can fix it when I get a minute.*

 The input image is a print from an old French medical text about color blindness I picked up at a flea market.
 I scanned it and wanted to see if I could simualte color blindness.
 The print is called Dyschromatopsy and is from Larousse Medicale Illustre.
-The print is an offset lithography from the 1952 edition, but the original printing was created in 1912.
-I cribbed some remapping values from [here](https://github.com/emarc/Chrometric). *This is slightly half baked as this kind of stuff should be done in HSV as RGB blows out the color in the white areas of the image.
-Maybe I can fix it when I get a minute.*
+The print is an offset lithography from the 1952 edition, but the original printing was in 1912.
 According to my French friend the print says the following:

 *Colored rectangles classified by subjects of different types:1 normal and Balfour ....
 2 on that disk, the normal eye sees "DN", the Dalton type only sees the D, the Seebeck-Nagel and Balfour types only see the N.*